mr-Lime197/AI_drinker/README.md

 A custom [Gymnasium](https://gymnasium.farama.org/) environment that simulates a night out at a bar.
 An agent chooses drinks over time while managing intoxication (BAC), health, and mood — under a perception of its own drunkenness that is deliberately biased and unreliable, the way a real drinker's is.

-This version (`v1`) replaces `v0`'s "maximize BAC" incentive structure with a reward function designed to make the agent balance multiple competing goals, in a way that loosely mirrors how people actually reason about drinking.

 ## Overview

 | | |